xrysamuel/CS2303-FileSystem/README.md

 ### 3.3 Error handling

-The following demonstrates some of the supported error handling:
+The following examples demonstrates some of the detectable error:

 ```
 > no-such-command